Frankfort, Free State: Namahadi township

-Sports History
+Sports history

-This town has produced notable soccer players like Paul Motaung (former Kaizer Chiefs defender) and Chris Motaung (former Swallows midfielder),Thabo Motsoeneng (former Bloemfontein Celtics) other professional football players include Thomas Mofokeng, Ernest Nkosi and Dlangamandla.
-Frederich Lombaard a former Cheetah and Springbok rugby player, and academics like Professor M.J Lenake and Dr Mahlathini Tshabalala, who is now based in Gauteng and the renowned Motloung brothers Paul and Michael who are based in Botshabelo and Bloemfontein respectively.
-Mamontha Modise and Sophie Mokoena former Lesedi FM anchors.
-The first black comrade marathon winner, Mr Tshabalala, also comes from this town.
+This town has produced notable soccer players like Paul Motaung (former Kaizer Chiefs defender) and Chris Motaung (former Swallows midfielder), Thabo Motsoeneng (former Bloemfontein Celtics player) other professional football players including Thomas Mofokeng, Ernest Nkosi and Dlangamandla.
+Frederich Lombaard, a former Cheetah and Springbok rugby player, and academics like Professor M.J.
+Lenake and Dr Mahlathini Tshabalala, who is now based in Gauteng and the renowned Motloung brothers Paul and Michael who are based in Botshabelo and Bloemfontein respectively.
+Mamontha Modise and Sophie Mokoena are former Lesedi FM anchors.
+The first black Comrades Marathon winner, Mr Tshabalala, also comes from this town.